whiskyechobravo/karboni/README.md

 Karboni performs incremental synchronization by default, but for it to work you must use the same data options on subsequent invocations of the `karboni sync` command.
-If you wish to re-synchronize with different data options, add the `--full` option to your command to require a full synchronization, for example:
+If you wish to re-synchronize with different data options, add the `--full` option to your command to require a full synchronization.
+For example:

 ```sh
 karboni sync --style apa-5th-edition --full